Causation in English law: Multiple potential causes

 The case of Rhesa Shipping Co SA v Edmunds, records the above as general propositions.
 Sir Colin Mackay, in Joseph Simon Love v Halfords Ltd., relies on them, noting that they have been "often-cited".

-In Pickford v Imperial Chemical Industries the Lords were asked to determine the cause of repetitive strain injury endured by a typist.
+In Pickford v Imperial Chemical Industries (1998), the Lords were asked to determine the cause of repetitive strain injury endured by a typist.
 Lord Steyn posed the question, "That immediately raises the point that there must be an explanation for the fact that she contracted PDA4.
 What was the cause of her PDA4?
 There really was no alternative on the evidence to concluding that this condition was caused by Miss Pickford's typing work."
 But alternative explanations are that typing might aggravate an inherent condition or generally be an unsuitable occupation for someone with a predisposition to that condition, and neither proves the legal cause.
 In all cases, the burden of proof is on the claimant to prove the cause as pleaded.
 There is no burden on the defendant to prove an alternative explanation of the cause of any loss or damage, but a failure to do so may be a factor in deciding whether the claimant's explanation of the cause should be accepted.
 This test works well in straightforward situations, but it proves less successful in establishing causation in more complex situations where a number of actual or potential causes operate either consecutively or concurrently.
 For example, in Robinson v Post Office following an accident at work, the claimant had an anti-tetanus injection.
 Nine days later, there was an adverse reaction to the serum and brain damage resulted.
 No matter what tests the doctor might have performed, there would have been no sign of an adverse reaction within a reasonable time (see the Bolam Test).
 The doctor's reasonable decision to provide the standard treatment was therefore not the relevant cause of the brain damage because the claimant would not have been injected "but for" the defendant's negligence.
 Thus, in deciding between sequential contributions to the final result, the court must decide which is the more substantial contribution.

+However, Tomlinson J observed in 2001 that where there were several effective causes of a loss, so long as one party's action "was 'an' effective cause of [the] loss", the chain of causation would not be broken: "the Court need not choose which cause was the most effective".

 In the High Court case of Ide v ADB Sales Ltd. (2007) and subsequent appeal (2008), regarding a mountain bike accident, two explanations had been put forward in court.
 One explanation was rejected by the judge, leaving the alternative explanation to be accepted and allowing the judge in accepting the second explanation to reach the conclusion that this followed from "the totality of the evidence", in this case that the bicycle was defective and the supplier was liable under the Consumer Protection Act 1987.